 Geelong Gallery is temporarily closed

-Further communications regarding Geelong Gallery’s return to operations will be published via the Gallery website, e-communications and through social media channels over the coming weeks or months as the situation evolves and in response to Government advice.
+We will continue to provide updates regarding our return to operations via our website, e-communications and through social media channels as the situation evolves and in response to Government advice.

 Our purpose is to provide experiences of art that enrich people’s lives.
 We understand that engagement in the arts is essential to our wellbeing and is particularly important in times of uncertainty.
 We encourage you to continue to engage with the Gallery and the cultural sector on social media and by accessing our digital resources and programs.

 Geelong Gallery’s digital offerings currently include a 360° virtual tour of our collection and exhibitions, Curator insights and digital programs presented on the Gallery Channel, learning resources and activity sheets to assist with remote learning.
 Public programs, learning programs and outreach programs will be converted to online with information soon to be released.

 Our staff are currently working from home with some onsite presence to ensure the safety and security of the collection.
 We seek your understanding as we adjust our systems to these remote operations once more.

 Thank you, once again, for your support and understanding during this difficult time.
 All of us at Geelong Gallery wish you and your families good health and we look forward to welcoming you back to the Gallery soon.

 Geelong Gallery President, Gerard Mullaly and Geelong Gallery Director and CEO, Jason Smith

 Stay in touch

 We understand that engagement in the arts is essential to our community and individual wellbeing and is particularly important in times of uncertainty.
 We encourage you to continue to engage with the Gallery by visiting our 360° virtual tour, staying in touch with us on social media, watching Curator insights on the Gallery Channel and accessing our digital resources and programs.